MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/implementing-expressroute.md

 4. Validate that routes to your NAT are being advertised from your router.

-5. Validate that ExpressRoute has accepted your advertised prefixes.

-  - Use the following cmdlet to verify peering advertisements:
+5. Validate that ExpressRoute has accepted your advertised prefixes.</br>Use the following cmdlet to verify peering advertisements:</br>

-  -
   ```
   Get-AzureRmExpressRouteCircuitRouteTable -DevicePath Primary -ExpressRouteCircuitName TestER -ResourceGroupName RG -PeeringType MicrosoftPeering
   ```